pymssql/pymssql/docs/index.rst

 * Includes a supported and documented low-level module (``_mssql``) that you can use instead of the DB-API
 * Supports stored procedures with both return values and output parameters
-* Has a comprehensive test suite
+* A comprehensive test suite

 pymssql is licensed under the terms of the GNU LGPL license.